 Trigger Finger – The finger is stuck in a bent position, and it only straightens up with a snap, similar to the sound of a pulled trigger.

-Rotator Cuff Tears – damage to the muscles and tendons which are found around your shoulder joint and this includes the supraspinatus muscle.
+Rotator Cuff Tears – damage to the muscles and tendons which are found around the shoulder joint and this includes the supraspinatus muscle.

 Dupuytren’s Contracture – thickening of the tissue found under the skin of the hand which causes the fingers to bend in toward the palm.

-Moreover, in case you are overweight you need to try shed a few pounds, and that can additionally help.
-Proper control can help improve the overall health and what’s most important take pressure off the tendons.
+Moreover, those who are overweight can try to shed a few pounds, and that can additionally help.
+Proper control can help improve the overall health and what’s most important take the pressure off the tendons.

-In case you already have tendons issues, you can try different treatments such as:
+In case someone already has tendons issues, they can try different treatments such as:

-But, the best thing would be to consult your doctor about the right treatment for you.
+But, the best thing would be to consult a doctor about the right treatment.